Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Impact of Aggregated DER Var Support on the Transmission Grid

 The proposed framework estimates the aggregated var capability curve for the transmission grid.
-However, the grid might not want the maximum var support all the time; rather it can ask for the var support in specific needs e.g. in case of voltage dips due to line contingencies.
-In this section, we will demonstrate how the proposed aggregated var capability can potentially enhance the options for TSO on an integrated transmission-distribution test system.
-A T-D co-simulation platform is developed to accurately asses the impact \cite{sun_master_2015}.
-An integrated T-D test system is constructed by replacing aggregated loads at all three load buses (T5,T7,T9) of the IEEE 9 bus transmission test system by multiple IEEE 37 bus distribution feeders as shown in \figurename \ref{fig:T-DSystem}.
+However, the grid might not need the maximum var support all the time; rather it can ask for the var support in specific needs e.g. in case of voltage dips due to line contingencies.
+In this section, we will demonstrate on an integrated T-D test system, how the proposed aggregated var capability can potentially enhance the options for TSO.
+A T-D cosimulation platform is developed based on reference \cite{sun_master_2015, alok_cosim_2021} to accurately model the T-D interactions.
+An integrated T-D test system is modeled by coupling aggregated multiple IEEE 37 bus DS feeders (22,32,25) at three load buses (T5,T7,T9) of the IEEE 9 bus TS as shown in \figurename \ref{fig:T-DSystem}.